A Guide to Survive as a TCBES Student

 Criteria for Affiliate or Adjunct Faculty Status in TCBES

-The primary purpose of obtaining Affiliate or Adjunct status is for serving on TCBES student committees and teaching 600-level courses at UH Hilo.
+The primary purpose of obtaining Affiliate or Adjunct status is for serving on TCBES student committees and teaching 600-level courses at UH at Hilo.
 In addition, Affiliate and Adjunct faculty may serve as Principal Investigators (PI) on grants.
-See p.
-2 for definitions of Affiliate and Adjunct Faculty.
+Reference this page for definitions of Affiliate and Adjunct Faculty.

 - Possess a graduate degree (Ph.D. or M.S. with five years of professional experience in a field closely related to the TCBES mandate.
 [Note: those with a Bachelor’s degree or no degree may be interacting with a TCBES student committee, but are not listed as Affiliate faculty and thus they are not an official signatory on Forms 1, 2, and 3.
 They may sign the signature page of the thesis and the Forms 1-3 as a courtesy.]

 - Possess and be able to demonstrate a high degree of knowledge and skill in an area related to the TCBES programs or MS student thesis research equivalent to that possessed by regular faculty.

 - Be of good standing in one’s professional and/or academic community and abide by the profession’s ethics.

 Affiliate or Adjunct faculty in TCBES would be expected to

 Contribute to TCBES through active and direct engagement in the following:

 - Teaching at the graduate 600-level or at the 400/600-level (dual listed).

 - Serving on graduate student thesis committees.